vdka/JSON/README.md

 | **Time** | `149.7ms`  | `27.03ms` |
 | **LOC**  | `71`       | `35`      |

+Tests run on Darwin (Linux Foundation is even slower) built with `-Ounchecked`

 Type safety can get you a long way, lets see how you can use it for your applications.

 ```swift